Ocoee High School

-Ocoee High School is a public secondary school located in Ocoee, Florida, 12.5 miles west of Orlando.
-Since 2005 Ocoee High School has served students from the cities of Ocoee, Apopka, Winter Garden, and Pine Hills.
+Ocoee High School (/əˈkoʊ.i/) is a public secondary school located in Ocoee, Florida, 12.5 miles west of Orlando.
+Built in 2005, Ocoee High School operates as a part of Orange County Public Schools (OCPS) and serves students from the cities of Ocoee, Apopka, Winter Garden, and Western Pine Hills.
 Ocoee High School is currently serving 2,479 students.

 Mascot

 The Ocoee High School's mascot is a Knight wearing a gold tunic that bears the image of a rising cardinal.
-A cardinal was the mascot of the old Ocoee High School which was converted into a middle school in 1975.
+A cardinal was the mascot of the old Ocoee High School which was converted into Ocoee middle school in 1975.
 The knight symbolizes a protector that guards against forces that would cause the school to become dismantled and fold like its predecessor.

 Campus

 Ocoee High School is on fifty-two acres near Lake Apopka.
 It was the largest of nine new schools opening in Orange County in 2005.
 Before the high school opened, the school board members considered naming the high school Crown Point High, Platinum High or Unity High.
 The Orange County Public School (OCPS) decided on the name, Ocoee High School, in memory of the old Ocoee High School.

 Ocoee High School is built on the Smaller Learning Communities Model.
 This places students in one of the four sub-schools for their core classes.
 The Ocoee sub-schools are called: Columbia, Harvard, Princeton, and Yale.
 Each sub-school has two counselors, a dean, and an assistant principal.
 Each of these smaller schools has approximately 150 students.

 Ocoee High School is built on this model because research has shown that schools within a school have decreased dropout rates and they experience fewer discipline issues.
 "The idea is to create a small learning community for students," explained former Principal Mike Armbruster.
 "Instead of mingling with 2,700 students, they'll be with 700, so they don't get lost between the cracks."
 Ocoee High School adopted the smaller learning community model (SCL) as a part of school reform.
 The school board wanted students to stop getting lost in the crowd.
 SCL allow students to get to know each other and counselors, who push them to take more-advanced classes.
 "A kid who is connected...is more likely to graduate," said former principal Armbruster.